allthelazorz/serial2keypress/README.md

 # serial2keypress

-I have thrown together this small program to be able to use the excellent Morserino keyer as a keyboard on my PC.
+I have thrown together this small program to be able to use the excellent Morserino device as a keyboard on my PC.

 https://www.morserino.info/